ceci-chapa/python-api-challenge/README.md

 ## Using Scatter Plots and Google Heat Layer
 The following scatter plots analyzes the data of about 500 random cities collected from Open Weather.
 From those 500 cities it is then narrowed down to 7 cities to then pin them using google maps and its different layering methods.

-### Plotting the Cities data to Analyze Temperature, Humidity, Cloudiness, and Wind Speed
+### Plotting the Cities Data to Analyze Temperature, Humidity, Cloudiness, and Wind Speed
 This scatterplot is presenting the pattern of latitude versus the max temperature.
 This appears to be a strong, non-linear plot where the latitude numbers close to the equator tend to rise in temperature and as the latitude gets closer to the southern or northern hemisphere the temperature begins to drop.

 ![year-2014-screenshot](images/lat_vs_temp.png)